Milan to Rome by train

-You can travel high speed to Bologna and Florence en route to Rome but you’ll have to pay the same reservation fee for each leg of the journey, making it a far less cost-effective option.
+You can travel by high-speed train to Bologna and Florence en route to Rome but you’ll have to pay the same reservation fee for each leg of the journey.
+This makes it a far less cost-effective option.

 By regional train

-Like most big cities, Milan has more than one station but for heading south into Italy, it’s Milano Centrale you want.
-It’s a grand, beautiful affair with a touch of Art Deco in places and as many as 24 platforms.
-Left luggage lockers are on the ground floor, accessible seven days a week and you’ll find shops for food, drinks, and (of course) clothes throughout the complex.
+Like most big cities, Milan has more than one station.
+For heading south into Italy, it’s Milano Centrale you want.
+It’s a grand, beautiful affair with a touch of Art Deco and as many as 24 platforms.
+Luggage lockers are located on the ground floor, accessible seven days a week.
+You can find shops for food, drinks, and clothing throughout the complex.

 Arriving in Rome

-Roma Tiburtina lives in the north east part of the city.
-It connects to Line B of the Rome metro and has a substantial bus station for both national and international routes.
+Roma Tiburtina is located in the north-eastern part of the city.
+It connects to Line B of the metro and has a bus station for both national and international routes.

 Top 3 Italian cities on the Milan to Rome route

-The regional trains allow your eyes to feast on the fields of Tuscany and the farms of Emilia Romagna as you trundle on by.
-Your Eurail pass also allows you hop on and off the regional services to catch one or all three of these less urban Italian highlights.
+The regional trains allow you to enjoy the fields of Tuscany as you make your way to Rome.
+Your Eurail pass also allows you to hop on and off the regional services to catch one or all three of these beautiful Italian highlights.

 Home to the oldest university in Western Europe, Bologna has an energetic student vibe beneath its portico-laden walkways.
-Its omission from most tourist trails gives it a rewarding, authentic feel and yet there’s something ever so familiar about its signature dish: bolognese.
+It has a rewarding, authentic feel and yet there’s something ever so familiar about its signature dish: bolognese.
 For the genuine version, ask for tagliatelle, never spaghetti.

 The compact city of Florence simply overflows with world class art.
 Gaze at the towering might of Michelangelo’s David or into the dewy eyes of Botticelli’s Birth of Venus.
-Pay your respects at the tombs of Galileo and Machiavelli or receive a lesson in Renaissance art simply by wandering through the gelato-rich streets.
+Pay your respects at the tombs of Galileo and Machiavelli or receive a lesson in Renaissance art, by wandering through the charming streets.
 To see the masterpieces, it’s worth booking in advance as queues are often long and can easily cut into your stopover time.

 Yes, it’s true.
 There’s a tower.
 And it leans.
-There’s also a great riverside view, a string of tasty gelaterias and an open air market that’s also worth a look.
-If you’re on a tight schedule, though, it’s certainly possible to just hot foot it to the tower, take the obligatory “pushing the tower back” photo and head back towards Rome.
+There’s also a great riverside view, a string of tasty gelaterias and an open air market.
+If you’re on a tight schedule, though, it’s certainly possible to just see the tower, take the obligatory “pushing the tower back” photo and head back to Rome.